 CAAT Pension Plan Text

-The Plan Text has been restated effective January 1, 2018.
-Both the current version and the restated version can be found below, along with a marked version which shows the changes that were made.
+The CAAT Pension Plan text has been consolidated to June 1, 2018 and includes the provisions of DBplus, which are outlined in Appendix G - Design Two Provisions, and which are referred to throughout the Plan Text as “Design Two provisions”.
+Both the current version and the restated version can be found below, along with a marked up version which shows the changes that were made.

 Privacy Statement – how we protect the confidentiality of your personal information.

 Review and Appeal Policy (formerly Member Appeals Policy) – the processes for reviewing interpretations of the provisions of the CAAT Pension Plan and resolving disputes and appeals on the part of individuals concerning their entitlements.

 The Plan’s Review and Appeal Policy (See Downloads, below) sets out the framework and procedures for those with Plan entitlements to seek clarification concerning those entitlements, and to file an appeal with the Board of Trustees if they dispute the explanation they have received.

 The Policy highlights and affirms the Board of Trustees’ commitment to ensuring that all information has been considered in administrative decisions, and that the intent of Plan provisions has been followed.

 Any individual who disagrees with an interpretation or application of Plan provisions made by staff concerning an entitlement may request a review, to be conducted by the Vice President, Pension Management.
 This is the first step of a two-step process.
 The individual is responsible for providing complete documentation on all relevant issues.